New to alopecia? Fear not – I’ll walk you through the basics so you’ll know what to expect!

 It’s normal to lose up to 100 hairs a day.
-But when they don’t grow back, when you get bald patches or lose entire sections of your hairline – that’s alopecia.
+But when they don’t grow back, when you get bald patches or lose entire sections of your hairline – that’s likely to be alopecia.

-Alopecia is an “autoimmune condition” – and it’s not uncommon for alopecians to have other immune-related problems, too.
+Alopecia is an autoimmune condition – and it’s not uncommon for alopecians to have other immune-related problems, too.
 It’s often chronic but rarely permanent.
 It isn’t life-threatening but it does affect self-esteem, sense of identity and mental health.
-More on that in these posts…

-Oh, loads of things!
-In some cases a specific event – like a bereavement or other trauma.
-In others, a combination of factors: like diet, hormones and environment.
+In some cases, a specific event – like a bereavement – triggers hair loss.
+In others, it’s a combination of factors: like diet, hormonal imbalance and environment.

-Quick answer.
-There isn’t a “cure” for alopecia.
-If there was I’d have found it by now.
-Anyone who tells you otherwise is misinformed or trying to sell you something.
-That’s not to say certain things can’t help.
+Unfortunately, there isn’t a quick fix for something as complex as alopecia.
+Anyone who tells you otherwise is a) misinformed or b) trying to sell you something.

 Too many dermatologists are keen to prescribe toxic steroid creams and injections, which don’t take individual cases into account.
 Having spending a LOT of time, money (and false hope) on these ‘experts’, I prefer a holistic approach – treating alopecia at its root cause and making healthy lifestyle changes to boost hair growth.